Course Title: Critical Frameworks C

 Overview of Learning Activities

-Students meet weekly with a rotating roster of speakers drawn from regular and visiting staff for a lectorial presentation around a given topic.
-The lectorial format combines the formal elements of a lecture with the back and forth of a tutorial.
-Students are encouraged to question and challenge ideas from the presenter and eachother to get to the heart of their own sense of the material presented.
+Students meet regularly for a lecture and tutorial around a given topic.
+Students are encouraged to question and challenge ideas from the presenter and each other to get to the heart of their own sense of the material presented.

 Overview of Learning Resources